This is the second of 2 articles about alcohol and your health. Learn why drinking too much alcohol can be harmful in article 1.

 Lower your intake over time

 Then, cut back one glass a week until you’re drinking in moderation — or if you prefer, until you stop drinking.
-Lowering your intake over time gives your body and mind a chance to adjust while you create healthier habits.
+Lowering your alcohol intake over time gives your body and mind a chance to adjust while you create healthier habits.

 Try going sober at social events